Anu-techy/Preprocessing-Data-using-Power-BI/README.md

 **Aim**

-To create a Dim_date table
+1. To create a Dim_date table
+2. Data validation against Bench mark numbers to make sure that the data is loaded correctly for further transformations.

 To build a dashboard in Power BI for Comprehensive Financial Analysis